 (Thursday & Friday) Experience the cumulative dynamic process created from working with material in one workbook section and how it can lead to entries in other related areas.
 This progressively deepening process generates an inner momentum and energy as you apply Progoff's non-analytical Journal Feedback techniques.
 Your workbook becomes an active instrument as you approach situations from different perspectives.
 New awareness and growth become possible as you realize connections between diverse areas.
 You are drawing your unfolding life process forward as you move toward greater wholeness and integration.

 The Progoff method, once absorbed, will always be available to you.
-Working through these two modules will introduce you to a soulful and practical companion for working through issues and transitions, but more importantly, for access to deep creative resources that live within you.
+Working through these three modules will introduce you to a soulful and practical companion for working through issues and transitions, but more importantly, for access to deep creative resources that live within you.
 This method also helps you to access life events and questions with an effectiveness that overcomes inveterate tendencies to be overly analytical or diagnostic.
 It is a genuinely contemplative, meditative process that cultivates deep inner reflection.

 Who Should Attend

 The Intensive Journal program is suitable for anyone who wants to lead a more meaningful life.
 You don't have to like to write or be a "good writer."
 The goal is to better know yourself so that over time, you can work through issues that arise.
 People have used the Intensive Journal program to cope with major transitions such as retirement, personal relationships, and career change; and major personal issues such as bereavement, the emotional aspects of health issues, sexual identity, and spirituality.
 Professionals of all sorts have also found this program invaluable.
 Chaplains, ministers, life coaches, nurses, social workers, spiritual directors, teachers, therapists, and writers are encouraged to attend.